-Adding facets like CTAs, forms, testimonials, and case studies is absolutely vital for lead generation through your website.
+Adding facets like CTAs, forms, testimonials, and case studies are absolutely vital for optimizing lead generation through your website.
 However, you need to make sure these are easily found throughout your website.
 After all, your customers came to your website for a reason — so give them what they came for!

-Let’s take a look at some of the key ingredients you can add to your webpages:
+Let’s take a look at some of the key ingredients you can add to your web pages:

 Add Lead Capture Forms